dormi/shopify_app/docs/shopify_app/sessions.md

   def index
     client = ShopifyAPI::Clients::Graphql::Admin.new(session: current_shopify_session)
-    with_token_refetch(current_shopify_session, session_token) do # Unauthorized errors raised in this block will initiate token exchange and the block will be retried once client.query(options)
+    with_token_refetch(current_shopify_session, session_token) do
+      # Unauthorized errors raised within this block will initiate token exchange.
+      # `with_token_refetch` will store the new access token and use it
+      # to execute this block again.
+      # Any subsequent calls using the same session instance will have the new token.
+      client.query(options)
     end
   rescue => error